 DUMBO – Larger ears set on the side of the head.

 SILVERED - The coat is evenly interspersed with white hairs.
-In this Section the colors are: Silver Black, Silver Blue, Silver Chocolate, Silver Fawn, Silver Lilac, Silver Mink.
+In this Section the colors are: Amber, Silver Black, Silver Blue, Silver Chocolate, Silver Fawn, Silver Lilac, Silver Mink.

 • English Irish have a white equilateral triangle on the chest.